 How to report an incident

-If you experience something that violates this Code of Conduct, please make a report using our Incident Form or email a committee member directly.
+If you experience something that violates this Code of Conduct, please make a report using our Incident Form.
 Reports will be received and managed by the Code of Conduct Committee.
 A person implicated in an incident report will not be involved in responding to the report.

 We will protect the privacy and confidentiality of the person who makes the report.
 We will usually protect the privacy and confidentiality of those involved in the incident.
 However, we may publicly name a person about whom we have a complaint or privately warn third parties about them, if we believe that doing so will increase the safety of PKP community participants or the general public.
 You may report an incident anonymously if you do not feel comfortable disclosing your name.
 However, please note that this may limit the Committee’s ability to fully respond to the incident.
 If you do include your name and contact information, the Committee may follow up with you for further information or to communicate actions that have been taken as a result of your report.